 - Coyote Central, a program in Seattle’s Central District connecting teens with creative professionals through classes and projects.

-Here’s some insight into Randy’s experience in nonprofit leadership, and how Third Sector’s Interim Executive program helped him better serve the community.
+Here’s some insight into Randy’s experience in nonprofit leadership, and how Third Sector’s Interim Leadership program helped him better serve the community.

 How did you get involved in nonprofit leadership?